METALS-Weaker dollar lifts Shanghai copper prices

 3 Min Read

-SYDNEY, July 13 (Reuters) - Chinese copper futures rose in early Asian trading on Thursday, buoyed by a weaker U.S. dollar.
+SYDNEY, July 13 (Reuters) - Chinese copper futures rose on Thursday, buoyed by a weaker U.S. dollar.

-* LONDON COPPER: Three-month copper on the London Metal Exchange was flat at $5,905 a tonne by 0105 GMT after posting modest gains in the previous session.
+* LONDON COPPER: Three-month copper on the London Metal Exchange was 0.1 percent higher at $5,915 a tonne by 0738 GMT, extending modest gains from the previous session.

+* IMPORTS: China's imports of copper and copper products for June were unchanged with May at 390,000 tonnes, according to Reuters calculations based on official data, reflecting a decline in refined imports this year.

+"It (June import figures) is slightly better than my expectations," said analyst Chris Wu of CRU in Beijing.

 * COPPER JOBS: Chilean copper mine Collahuasi, a joint venture of Anglo American and Glencore will cut 115 jobs, including executives, as part of a plan to boost efficiency amid low prices for the metal.